 Where emotions are stored in the body?

 The truth is that we hide our feelings all the time.
-We deny uncomfortable emotions in an attempt to self-preservation; that is, we have turned on a kind of protective mechanism.
+We deny uncomfortable emotions in an attempt at self-preservation; that is, we have turned on a kind of protective mechanism.

 We try to hide such complex emotions as shame, fear, or anger.
 When we experience events that fill us with strong emotions that we cannot process, then instead of accepting them and expressing them with the mind and body, we hide them somewhere deep inside ourselves where others cannot see them.
 And ultimately, we hide this fact from ourselves.
 Nevertheless, they continue to remain there.